Lycoming College Academic Program

 A seven-week course, the workshop introduces students to a variety of topics important to student success.
 Among these are time management, learning styles, motivation, highlighting text, and note-taking.
 Topics will be selected to meet students’ needs.
 ARC 100 is highly recommended for students who, in consultation with their academic advisors, choose to improve their academic skills.
 This non-credit course will be graded on a pass/fail basis.

-—The Coordinator of Services for Students with Disabilities assists students in arranging for classroom accommodations, meeting requirements, and developing appropriate study practices.
+Disability Support—The Coordinator of Services for Students with Disabilities assists students in arranging for classroom accommodations, meeting requirements, and developing appropriate study practices.

 Lycoming College believes a student’s freshman year needs structure and support.
 This office serves as a focal point for the freshman and his or her family.

-Freshman Orientation — The purpose of this required program is to acquaint new students and their families more fully with the College so that they can begin their Lycoming experience under the most favorable circumstances.
+FRESHMEN ORIENTATION — The purpose of this required program is to acquaint new students and their families more fully with the College so that they can begin their Lycoming experience under the most favorable circumstances.
 Students sit for placement tests, confer with their academic advisors, preregister for fall classes, and become acquainted with their classmates.

-1st Weekend — Begins the day freshmen arrive with New Student Convocation.
+1st WEEKEND — Begins the day freshmen arrive with New Student Convocation.
 The weekend activities include academic success, career and library workshops along with social events.

-— Students and their families find the Office of the Assistant Dean for Freshmen an accessible resource to resolving problems, developing solutions, coordinating services and enabling student success.
+INFORMATION AND SUPPORT — Students and their families find the Office of the Assistant Dean for Freshmen an accessible resource to resolving problems, developing solutions, coordinating services and enabling student success.
 Student and family newsletters are provided during the year.

 The College continues to provide academic counseling and support as students move into the sophomore year.
 The Assistant Dean for Sophomores meets individually with upperclassmen and, in cooperation with the Assistant Dean for Freshmen, conducts small group retreats and other meetings.
 These efforts are designed to alert students to their circumstances, to help them explore options, to motivate them to achieve their academic aspirations, and to provide them with useful strategies and resources for success.